Reflection

 brain

-This is what survival looks like.
-Not pretty, but you're still standing.
+This is the price of survival.
+It isn't pretty, but you're still standing.

 me